dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

 2. Add post-processing effects to the renderer
 3. Enhance lighting in the Game class
 4. Add particle effects for events like successful putts

+### Adding New Holes

+To add new holes to the BasicCourse:
+1. Create a new `createHoleX()` method in BasicCourse
+2. Update the `constructor` to call this method
+3. Add hole position to `getHoleStartPosition()`
+4. Update the hole count in Game.js (currentHole check)
+5. Add a new position to the holeScores array

 ## Debug Mode